-1. Call Nielsen supplied PM function for various events as described in appendix A. Almost all interaction is through the ggPM call, which is of the form:
+Call ggPM for various events as described in Section 3.
+Almost all interaction with Combined Beacon library is through the ggPM call, which is of the form:

-ggCom.getInstance().PM(functionType, param1, param2, param3, param4);
+'''

+gg1.ggPM( functionType,param1,param2,param3,param4 )

+'''

-functionType is a required argument (see appendix A).
+functionType is a required argument (see Events below).
 Other parameters may be optional or required depending on the function code.